Monolithcreative/ES4D/README.md

 We are working with hardware vendors closely connected to the Filecoin ecosystem with the intention of building and deploying production ready systems which can then be deployed by the community as a fully qualified Filecoin solution.

-Star and follow the project to see version Beta 1.0, coming soon!

 ### Additional Information

 This project is supported by: